-2.4 SOCOLv3.1 simulations for GP emulator training and testing
+2.4 SOCOLv3.1 simulations for emulator training and testing

-Variance-based global sensitivity analysis allows the individual contribution of a single parameter to the overall uncertainty to be quantified.
-Because the large number of model simulations required would make one-at-a-time testing computationally too expensive, a type of statistical model called a GP emulator can be used as a surrogate for the input-output relation of a complex model, such as a CCM (Le Gratiet et al., 2017).
-For "training" data on which the GP emulator is built, we know that the true value of the emulated output should be the same as the input, so the emulator should return the output with no uncertainty.
-For inputs that the emulator is not trained at, the outputs should have a probability distribution specified by a mean function and covariance function (O'Hagan, 2006).
-Here, we use tropospheric ozone columns from SOCOLv3.1 to train the emulator.

-Interacting contributions to the overall uncertainty in tropospheric column ozone can be identified by comparing the main effect variance (the reduction in the ozone variance when a particular model forcing is fixed, e.g. NO_x emissions), with the total effect variance (the remaining variance in the tropospheric column ozone when everything except a particular model forcing is fixed).
-Various software packages are available for GP emulation.
+Variance-based sensitivity analysis allows the individual contribution of a single parameter to the overall uncertainty to be quantified.
+Because the large number of model simulations required would make one-at-a-time testing computationally too expensive, a Gaussian emulator can be used to supplement a complex model with a statistical model (Le Gratiet et al., 2017).
+The output variable of interest (here tropospheric column ozone) is fitted with a mean function, and uncertainties are calculated with a covariance function, assuming that each unknown output point has a normal distribution.
+Non-linear contributions to the overall uncertainty in tropospheric column ozone can be identified by comparing the main effect variance (the reduction in the ozone variance when a particular model forcing is fixed, e.g. NO_x emissions), with the total effect variance (the remaining variance in the tropospheric column ozone when everything except a particular model forcing is fixed).
+Various software packages are available for Gaussian emulation.
 We used the Gaussian Emulation Machine for Sensitivity Analysis (GEM-SA), available at http://tonyohagan.co.uk/academic/GEM/index.html, to build an emulator for tropospheric column ozone.

 Although many factors influence the tropospheric ozone budget, we restricted our analysis to 9 model forcings/parametrizations (see Table 1 for details of the scalings applied).
-These are listed below, followed by a section rationalizing the inclusion of each variable.
-We reiterate that this list above does not constitute a comprehensive list of variables controlling tropospheric ozone, however by illustrating the methodology used, we aim to demonstrate its utility.
+These include:

-- 1. Natural and anthropogenic NO_x emissions (Denoted in figures as 'NO_x'). - 2.
-Methane concentrations ('CH4'). - 5 3.
-CO emissions (natural and anthropogenic), and NMVOC emissions (anthropogenic, biogenic and biomass burning) ('CO'). - 4. the number of vertical levels NO_x and CO+NMVOC emissions were prescribed on in the model ('ELEV'). - 5. the number of vertical levels CH4 concentrations were prescribed on in the model ('CLEV'). - 6. the impact of clouds on photolysis rates, via the cloud modification factor ('CMF'). - 7. the rate of HNO3 washout ('HNO3'). - 8. the N_2O_5 uptake coefficient, which represents the probability of N_2O_5 hydrolysis occurring (' N_2O_5 '). - 9. the specific reactivities for ozone dry deposition ('O3DD'), which are used to estimate the dry deposition velocity.
+- 1. NO_x emissions (Denoted in figures as 'NO_x'). - 2.
+Surface methane concentrations ('CH4'). - 3.
+CO+NMVOC emissions ('CO'). - 4. the number of vertical levels NO_x and CO+NMVOC emissions were prescribed on in the model ('ELEV').

+5. the number of vertical levels CH4 concentrations were prescribed on in the model ('CLEV').

+6. the impact of clouds on photolysis rates, via the cloud modification factor ('CMF').

+7. the rate of HNO_3 washout (' HNO_3 ').

+8. the N_2O_5 uptake coefficient, which represents the probability of N_2O_5 hydrolysis occurring (' N_2O_5 ').

+9. the specific reactivities for ozone dry deposition ('O3DD'), which are used to estimate the dry deposition velocity.

 Variables (1-3) were selected due to their importance as tropospheric ozone precursors.
-CO and NMVOC emissions were varied simultaneously (3) because the only NMVOCs included explicitly in SOCOL are isoprene and formaldehyde; other NMVOCs are represented via additional CO using a 'lumped' approach (Section 2.2).
-For models with a more complex representation of NMVOCs, we recommend testing CO and NMVOC emissions separately when constructing a GP emulator.
+SOCOL contains only two NMVOCs, isoprene and formaldehyde, and other NMVOCs are represented as additional CO in the model (Section 2.1), hence for (3), CO and NMVOC emissions were varied simultaneously.

-The remaining variables were included to investigate the sensitivity of tropospheric ozone to the model improvements implemented in SOCOLv3.1.
 SOCOLv3.0 and its predecessors prescribed methane on the lowermost six model levels.
-This was changed to only the surface level in SOCOLv3.1, and variable (5) was included in our analysis to investigate the sensitivity of tropospheric ozone to this implementation.
+This was changed to only the surface level in SOCOLv3.1, and parameters (4) and (5) were included in our analysis to investigate the sensitivity of tropospheric ozone to this implementation for all ozone precursors.
 By doing so, we aim to test the exchange of emissions between the boundary layer and free troposphere.
 The lowermost level in SOCOL covers approximately 100 m, and the 6 lowermost levels combined cover approximately 2.5 km.
-To explore whether other ozone precursors are sensitive to the number of levels they are prescribed on, variable (4) was included, even though it is prescribed only as a surface emissions flux in most, if not all, CCMs.

-Because ozone production and destruction reactions are mostly photochemical, i.e. they occur in the presence of sunlight, we selected variable (6) to test the sensitivity of the current CMF parametrization, and examine impacts of the updated LUTs on tropospheric ozone in SOCOLv3.1.
-HNO3 washout is the main sink for NO_x, and therefore affects the ozone budget.
-Future SOCOL versions will include an online wet deposition scheme, and so variable (7) was selected to probe the sensitivity of tropospheric ozone to the rate of HNO3 loss.
-Heterogeneous N_2O_5 hydrolysis is similarly important as it leads to HNO3 formation, however it was not included in SOCOLv3.0.
-Therefore variable (8) was included in our analysis to quantify its relevance for tropospheric ozone abundances.
-Finally, variable (9) was chosen to test the sensitivity of tropospheric ozone to the newly-implemented dry deposition parametrization (Section 2.3).
+Parameter (6) was chosen because ozone production and destruction reactions are mostly photochemical, i.e. they occur in the presence of sunlight, and to test the sensitivity of the current CMF parametrization.
+Parameter (7) was selected because HNO3 washout is the main sink for NO_x, and therefore affects the ozone budget.
+Parameter (8) is similarly important as heterogeneous N2O5 hydrolysis leads to HNO3 formation.
+Parameter (9) was chosen to test the sensitivity of tropospheric ozone to the newly-implemented dry deposition parametrization (Section 2.2).